briefercloud/briefer/SECURITY.md

 You have two channels for this:

-* Using [repository](https://github.com/briefercloud/briefer) > Security > Report a vunerability.
-Make sure that fill all or the max of information to correct report, we can contact you for collect more information about this
+1. Using [repository](https://github.com/briefercloud/briefer) > Security > Report a vunerability.
+Make sure to fill in as much information as possible and enter your contact details so we can contact you to ask for more details.
-* Using the founders email: [founders@briefer.cloud](mailto:founders@briefer.cloud)
+2. Using the founders email: [founders@briefer.cloud](mailto:founders@briefer.cloud)